Sibling Sub-Neptunes Around Sibling M Dwarfs: TOI-521 and TOI-912

 \subsection{Activity indices and rotational period}

-To investigate the stellar rotation period of both stars, we searched for periodic signals by computing the generalised Lomb-Scargle (GLS, \citealt{Zechmeister2009}) periodogram on the \textit{TESS} SAP \citep{twicken2010, morris2020} and long-term photometry, as well as various spectroscopic activity indicators.
+To investigate the stellar rotation period of both stars, we searched for periodic signals by computing the generalised Lomb-Scargle (GLS, \citealt{Zechmeister2009}) periodogram on the \textit{TESS} SAP\footnote{We analysed the SAP photometry to search for the rotational period of the star as the PDCSAP flux is automatically corrected for long-term trends and variability which could remove part of the rotational signal \citep{smith2012, Stumpe2012, Stumpe2014}.} \citep{twicken2010, morris2020} and long-term photometry, as well as various spectroscopic activity indicators.
 For the HARPS and ESPRESSO dataset, we used the activity indicators produced by the DRS, namely the bisector span (BIS), the full-width-half-maximum (FWHM), and the contrast of the cross-correlation function.
 For TOI-912, we additionally included for the ESPRESSO dataset the activity indexes provided by the \texttt{SERVAL} extraction, that is, the chromatic index (CRX), the differential line width (dLW), the Na \textsc{i} doublet, and the \halpha\ index, and we further computed the $S$-index using the \texttt{ACTIN2}\footnote{\url{https://github.com/gomesdasilva/ACTIN2}} code \citep{Gomes2018, Gomes2021}).
 For the IRD dataset, we computed the FWHM, the dLW, the CRX, and the line asymmetry (dV) following \cite{harakawa2022}.

 For TOI-521, no clear and unique periodicity emerges from the ASAS-SN, ZTF or \textit{TESS} SAP photometry (see Fig.~\ref{fig:asas_sn_toi521}).
 Similarly, the spectral activity indicators do not show evidence of a common clear, significant peak which could be related to stellar activity (Fig.~\ref{fig:TOI521_periodogram}), a part from the bisector span, which shows a long-period peak at $\sim 86$~d.
 On the other side, the signal corresponding to the planetary candidate TOI-521.01 is clearly identified at $\sim 1.54$ days in the ESPRESSO RVs, even though not present in the IRD RVs due to the higher internal errors and scatter of the dataset (Fig.~\ref{fig:TOI521_IRD_HARPS_periodogram}).
 The absence of a clear rotational period for TOI-521 is not surprising considering the low activity level of the star (\logRHK~$= -5.500 \pm 0.036$).
 Considering the derived \logRHK, the star is probably a slow rotator, with a predicted rotational period of $P_{\rm rot} = 83 \pm 17$~d, as derived from the activity-period relations of \cite{suarez_mascareno2016} for M dwarfs.
 Such a prediction is compatible with the peak identified in the BIS periodogram.